-Chet Helms: Here you've got a generation of young bands, with long hair, that are disavowing alcohol and disallowing tobacco, to some degree, but alcohol was a large part of our focus at that time.
-So the main venues for bands to play were places that sold alcohol, so they didn't want us there, 'cause we're telling people "Don't drink."

-Chet Helms: So, it kind of in the end. fell on people like myself and my partner, John Carpenter, who managed the Great Society featuring Grace Slick, and I had Big Brother at the time.
+Chet Helms: Here you?ve got a generation of young bands, with long hair, that are disavowing alcohol and disallowing tobacco, to some degree, but alcohol was a large part of our focus at that time.
+So the main venues for bands to play were places that sold alcohol, so they didn?t want us there, partner, John Carpenter, who managed the Great Society featuring Grace Slick, and I had Big Brother at the time.
 We were partners and it kind of fell on people like us, or in that kind of role, to create the venues that would showcase our bands.
 Because there was a limited number of prom parties and bar mitzvahs and birthday parties and stuff that you could play, you know.
-And we couldn't get in to the conventional club or lounge circuit because of the antialcohol stand.
+And we couldn?t get in to the conventional club or lounge circuit because of the anti- alcohol stand.
 And the four people who started the Family Dog ...